Spatial Transcriptomics: Birth of GeoMx® Digital Spatial Profiler

-Dr. Weissleder’ s team had the idea of adding a unique DNA barcode to each antibody with a photocleavable linker: once the antibody was bound to the cells, the photocleavable linker would release the unique DNA barcode, which would then be detected and counted.
+Dr. Weissleder’s team had the idea of adding a unique DNA barcoding to each antibody with a photocleavable linker: once the antibody was bound to the cells, the photocleavable linker would release the unique DNA barcode, which would then be detected and counted.

 A team at NanoString led by Joe Beechem, our Chief Scientific Officer, was testing a number of protein assay possibilities with oligo-labeled antibodies, therefore they were already equipped for the challenge.
 With Joe’s leadership, they conjugated antibodies to DNA sequences derived from the potato genome (easy to make non-reactive with mammalian tissues) and matched them to unique oligonucleotide barcodes to enable direct quantification of proteins on the nCounter platform.
 The project was successful, with 82 proteins tagged using these potato sequences on antibodies, which led to a publication in Science Translational Medicine.

-This technology eventually led to some NanoString product launches that were called “3D-Biology” but the absolute protein sensitivity wasn’t what R&D really aspired to accomplish.
+This technology eventually led to some NanoString product launches that were called “3D-Biology”, but the absolute protein sensitivity wasn’t what R&D really aspired to accomplish.
 We were not quite ready yet to enter the world of spatial transcriptomics.

 Spatial Resolution on a Napkin

 The answer came in Houston, Texas, right before a conference where Joe was scheduled to give a talk.
-He was in his room at the Marriott Hotel, waiting to walk across the street to the MD Anderson Cancer Center, when he started thinking.
-What can we do with antibodies labeled with photocleavable barcoded antibodies that would increase the sensitivity to protein detection and also enable spatially resolved detection?
+He was in his room at the Marriott Hotel, waiting to walk across the street to the MD Anderson Cancer Center when he started thinking: what can we do with antibodies labeled with photocleavable barcoded antibodies that would increase the sensitivity to protein detection that are also spatially resolved?
 Can we build a microscope or an imaging system to visualize the antibody locations and then use the photocleavable linker to “spatially localize things”?
 He jotted the idea down on a hotel pad and left to go give his talk.

 Later that evening, Joe was with Gordon Mills, then chair of the Department of Systems Biology at MD Anderson, when he realized they both were thinking of very similar ideas.
 The two started brainstorming, drawing on a whiteboard to scope out if-and-how such a system would work, what making such technology would require, all starting from the memo pad Joe had in his pocket.